tatoBr/xb-coop-list/README.md

 ```
 _The response body will contain a message and the access token._<br><br>
 ### Logout user
-_>>PATCH /users/logout/:id_
+_>>PATCH /users/logout
 >Logout user and destroy its access token.
+Authorization is Required;

-The request body must be empty.
+The request body needs to be empty:

 _Example:_
 ```
-PATCH /users/logout/
+PATCH /users/logout
+Authorization: Bearer <YOUR TOKEN>
 ```
 _The response body will contain a message._<br><br>
 ### Submit an Administrator
-_>> POST  /admins/:id_
+_>> POST  /admins
->Allows you to submit a new administrator account.
-Requires authentication:\
+>Allows to submit a new administrator data.
+Authorization is Required\
->_only administrators and owners can add new admins_
+>_Only administrators and owners can add a new administrator._

 The request body needs to be in JSON format and include the following properties:
 - `username` - **String** - Required;